xyproto/gionice/README.md

 ## Example use

-To make your own Go program run as "idle" and not hog the I/O capabilities of the system, simply call `ionice.SetIdle(0)`:
+To make your own Go program run as "idle" and not hog the I/O capabilities of the system, simply call `ionice.Idle()`:

 ```go
 package main